Hasbro, New York Times unveil new Wordle board game

 The New York Times purchased the game from its creator Josh Wardle earlier this year.

-“Wordle truly brought us all together and that’s what makes it so special,” Jonathan Knight, head of games for New York Times said.
+“Wordle truly brought us all together and that’s what makes it so special,” said Jonathan Knight, head of games for The New York Times.
 “With each daily puzzle, we’re connected with friends and family through social play.”

-The new Wordle board game will be available for purchase in October for $19.99.
+The new Wordle party game will become available for purchase in October, but fans can preorder now.